pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/additional-data.md

 --------|---------------------------------------------------------------------------------------|---------------------
 TBC     | This key may be used to make signatures in the Additional Data Category (0x48..0x4f)  | This document

-# Use of Additional Data Signatures
+# Use of Additional Data Signatures for Domain Separation

 We define a notation in the IETF notation namespace: